lopis/mars/readme.md

 - Welcome refugee ships and move them to houses
 - Build varied buildings and collect resources from them
   - Buildings can only be built next to your colony, or connected by paths
+  - Most buildings have a construction cost, a maintenance cost, and daily production value
-- Move resources where they are needed.
+- Collect resources so they are available to be used where they are needed.

 You will face several problems:

 - The more people are crammed together, the more likely riots emerge.
 When riots start, people will die.
-- Without enough resources, people will also riot.
+- Without enough food, people will also riot and kill eachother.
 - Natural disasters can occur that disrupt comms or destroy infrastructure
   - Dust storms will cut communication off with that area
-- You might need to decide to let some people out to save your residents...
+- You might need to decide to let some people out to save your residents

-There's a chat function to communicate with other people online.
+There's a chat function to communicate with other people currently online.

 ### Game map